Of course we all hope we'll never need to make any cancer decisions…

 But sometimes we do need the drugs

-Yet as I've said here before, there ARE times when we might need the drugs, and we'll be thankful for them!
+Yet as I've said here before, there ARE times when we might need the drugs, and in those times we'll be thankful for them!
 (I talk more about that here: How to Get Rid of a UTI Fast Without Drugs – Plus: When I was Thankful for Pharmaceuticals!)
-Sometimes the conventional option might be the best option, and we'll usually at least want to give it a good look.
+Sometimes the conventional option might be the best way to go, and we should at least give it a good look so we're aware.

 Cancer Decisions — UGH.
 Which path to follow?!